OluwolePalmer/FEM-QR_Code/README.md

 ## Acknowledgments

 Josh W Comeau's custom modern CSS reset was a very good point to begin the styling of this challenge.
-I reccomend it for for everyone irrespective of your level.
+I recommend it for for everyone irrespective of your level.